 Smithsonian National Air and Space Museum

-The Smithsonian National Air and Space Museum houses the world’s largest collection of aviation artefacts and memorabilia and is a great attraction to spend the rest of your afternoon in.
+The Smithsonian National Air and Space Museum houses the world’s largest collection of aviation artifacts and memorabilia and is a great attraction to spend the rest of your afternoon in.
 The museum is one of the best science museums in the United States and is home to iconic pieces like the Wright Brothers’ 1903 Flyer, the Spirit of St. Louis, and the Apollo 11 Command Module.
 It also features the Space Shuttle Discovery and a collection of lunar rocks that are so cool to get up close to!
 There are plenty of interactive exhibits at the museum too, that are attractive to both adults and kids, including flight simulators and planetarium shows.

 Entry to the museum is free but you are now required to gain a timed-entry pass which helps to control the number of people touring the museum at a given time.
 These can be reserved online, and passes are released in 6-week blocks.
-There are also a small number of same-day passes that are released each morning if you’ve made a last minute plan to visit the museum.
+There are also a small number of same-day passes that are released each morning if you’ve made a last-minute plan to visit the museum.
 You can also choose to take part in a private tour to hear stories about the sights you wouldn’t uncover on your own.

 Explore Georgetown